SRombauts/SQLiteCpp/README.md

 ## About SQLiteC++:

-SQLiteC++ offers an encapsulation arround the native C APIs of SQLite, with a few intuitive and well documented C++ class.
+SQLiteC++ offers an encapsulation around the native C APIs of SQLite, with a few intuitive and well documented C++ classes.

 ### License: